AckerlyXu/heima/articles/backup/backup-azure-manage-vms.md

 Many management tasks with a virtual machine backup begin with opening the vault in the dashboard.
 However, because vaults can be used to protect multiple items (or multiple VMs), to view details about a particular VM, open the vault item dashboard.
 The following procedure shows you how to open the *vault dashboard* and then continue to the *vault item dashboard*.
 There are "tips" in both procedures that point out how to add the vault and vault item to the Azure dashboard by using the Pin to dashboard command.
 Pin to dashboard is a way of creating a shortcut to the vault or item.
 You can also execute common commands from the shortcut.

+>[!TIP]
->[AZURE.TIP] If you have multiple dashboards and blades open, use the dark-blue slider at the bottom of the window to slide the Azure dashboard back and forth.
+> If you have multiple dashboards and blades open, use the dark-blue slider at the bottom of the window to slide the Azure dashboard back and forth.

 ![Full view with slider](./media/backup-azure-manage-vms/bottom-slider.png)